-Groundbreaking Study Shows This Stubborn Form of Breast Cancer Actually Acts More Like Ovarian CancerElizabeth Nelson
+Groundbreaking Study Shows Triple Negative Breast Cancer Actually Acts More Like Ovarian CancerElizabeth Nelson

 Is it possible that we’ve been going about treating breast cancer in all the wrong ways?
 Well, for the most part, we don’t think that’s the case.
 But for a small portion of breast cancers that don’t act like “normal” breast cancers, it might be.

 In the video below, Dr. Richard Besser, ABC News’s chief health and medical editor, explains the findings of a study published in the journal Nature.